Cyclospora cayetanensis, a coccidian protozoan parasite.

 Ingestion of infective Cyclospora oocysts, such as in contaminated food or water.

-Most common in tropical and subtropical regions where outbreaks are frequently seasonal (such as during summers and rainy season in Nepal).
+Most common in tropical and subtropical regions, where outbreaks are frequently seasonal (such as during summers and rainy season in Nepal); even short-term travelers can become infected.
 Outbreaks in the United States and Canada have been linked to imported fresh produce.

 Diagnosed by detecting Cyclospora oocysts in stool specimens.
-Stool examinations for ova and parasites usually do not include methods for detecting Cyclospora, so clinicians should specifically request Cyclospora testing.
-Diagnostic assistance is also available from CDC (www.dpd.cdc.gov/dpdx, 404-718-4745; firstname.lastname@example.org).
+Stool examinations for ova and parasites usually do not include methods for detecting Cyclospora unless testing for this parasite is specifically requested.
+Diagnostic assistance is also available from CDC (www.dpd.cdc.gov/dpdx; 404-718-4745; firstname.lastname@example.org).

 Trimethoprim-sulfamethoxazole; no highly effective alternatives have been identified.

 Food and water precautions (see Chapter 2, Food & Water Precautions); disinfection with chlorine or iodine is unlikely to be effective.

 Hall RL, Jones JL, Herwaldt BL.
 Surveillance for laboratory-confirmed sporadic cases of cyclosporiasis—United States, 1997–2008.
 MMWR Surveill Summ.
 2011 Apr 8;60(2):1–11.

 Herwaldt BL.
 Cyclospora cayetanensis: a review, focusing on the outbreaks of cyclosporiasis in the 1990s.
 Clin Infect Dis.
 2000 Oct;31(4):1040–57.